thanhnguyen2187/islet/site/content/posts/a-mildy-interesting-technical-challenge.md

 tags:
 ---

-I think I got asked the question twice or thrice in my interviews, and could not come up with a good enough answer.
+I thought the question about a challenge that I faced was asked in my interviews twice or thrice, and could not come up with a good enough answer.
 Recently, I found one such mildly interesting technical challenge, and wanted to jot it down before it faints from my mind.

 ## Context